tymiguel/Git-Training/README.md

 # Description

-This project is for git training to learn the git commands.
+This project is for git training to learn how to use git and understand the git commands.

+# Contributors

+Tyler Miguel